yetanothergithubaccount/ObsPi/README.md

 ## Installation
 Run the sky/dso/setup.sh script for basic installation.

+The required python packages will be added if missing.
-This will install the dsoserver which will be launched via systemctl.
+The dsoserver which will be launched via systemctl will be set up.
+On request the DSO visibility catalogue and plots will be created for today.

 ## Functionality
-The crontab will be extended to run the python script which will create the DSO visibility catalogue and DSO-plots per day.
+The crontab will be extended to run the python script which will create the DSO visibility catalogue and DSO-plots per day for your location.
+The location coordinates are stored in sky/dso/config.py.
 The calculations will take a while, so the cronjob is installed tu run at 3.02 am in the morning.
 The catalogue and the plots will be stored in /home/pi/sky/dso.
 The dsoserver can be accessed in the same WiFi network with a browser:

 Display all available DSO visibility plots for tonight: